 - Hours for the overall Holiday Port event are Friday, noon to 8 p.m., Saturday and Sunday 11 a.m. to 5:00 p.m.

 Allied Arts Holiday Festival of the Arts, Nov.
-17 – Dec.
-24, 2016.
-This 38th annual festival features the work of over 100 local artisans and craftspeople.
+16 – Dec.
+24, 2018.
+This 39th annual festival features the work of over 100 local artisans and craftspeople.
 The affordable, locally handmade products range from jewelry, paintings, wearable art, specialty foods, and art from found materials.
 Fill your weekends with live local music, artist demos and workshops, and bring the kids in for fun art projects.
-The 2015 festival is located at 4145 Meridian St., Bellingham.
+The 2018 festival is located at 1530 Cornwall, Ave., Bellingham, WA.

 New Year’s Eve